 Brooklyn dental specialist Dr. Leonard Umanoff is extremely experienced in placing dental implants and will ensure you receive the very highest standard of care and an aesthetically pleasing outcome.
 At LuxDen Dental Implants Center a single tooth implant can be inserted into your jawbone and then immediately fitted with a new replacement bridge.
-The best rated, top implant dentist in Brooklyn, Dr. Umanoff has an extensive experience and latest technologies in place to replace a missing teeth in just one hour using Teeth in an Hour Procedure.
+The best-rated, top implant dentist in Brooklyn, Dr. Umanoff has an extensive experience and latest technologies in place to replace a missing teeth in just one hour using the Teeth in an Hour Procedure.
 Read more about the other options if you are missing a single tooth.

 Unfortunately, tooth loss is common, and many people will lose one or two teeth because of trauma or dental diseases such as advanced tooth decay or gum disease.
 When you do lose a tooth, it is important to consider how best to replace it as soon as you can.

 Losing even a single tooth can make it trickier to eat comfortably, and it can hurt your oral health generally, as your teeth are meant to function together.
 Without a complete set, your remaining teeth are more likely to drift out of place, affecting their overall stability and your bite.

 Unwanted tooth movements can cause unsightly spaces between teeth, and these spaces can also act as food traps, increasing the risk of tooth decay and gum disease.
 When you lose a tooth in your smile line, you will almost certainly want to get it replaced as quickly as possible.

 Several solutions can remedy missing tooth problems, and which are:

 A flipper is a one-tooth denture that has a plate made from gum-colored acrylic and which supports a single denture tooth.

 Although cost-effective and quick to make, a flipper is not very stable or comfortable and doesn’t provide any significant biting or chewing strength.